mojaloop/mojaloop-specification/fspiop-api/documents/Signature v1.1.md

 2. Compute the encoded payload value BASE64URL(JWS Payload).

 3. Create the JSON object or objects containing the desired JWS Protected Header.

     A. The **alg** JWS Protected Header parameter must be present.
 In the API, the available algorithms for the signature are **RS256, RS384, RS512**.
 A key of size 2048 bits or larger must be used with these algorithms.

     B. Other parameters registered in the IANA JSON _Web Signature and Encryption Header Parameters_<sup>[3](https://www.iana.org/assignments/jose/jose.xhtml#web-signature-encryption-header-parameters)</sup> are optional.

     C. The customized parameter **FSPIOP-URI** must be included in JWS Protected Header to protect the URI path and query parameters of the APIs.

     D. The customized parameter **FSPIOP-HTTP-Method** must be included in JWS Protected Header to protect the HTTP request operation method.

     E. The parameter **FSPIOP-Source** must be present, and its value comes from the corresponding HTTP header parameter **FSPIOP-Source**.

-    F. The parameter **FSPIOP-Destination** must be present if it is present in the HTTP header of the request, and its value comes from the corresponding HTTP header parameter **FSPIOP-Destination**.
+    F. The parameter **FSPIOP-Destination** must be present if the destination FSP is known by the message-initiator, and its value must then be the same as the HTTP header parameter **FSPIOP-Destination**.

     G. Other HTTP Header parameters of the APIs are recommended to be included in JWS Protected Header, but they are optional in this JWS Protected Header.